- A retrospective study of 10,000 patients suggests GLP-1 use is associated with a 38% to 50% lower risk of cancer progression to stage IV.

 See Pricing OptionsWhat the Study Found

-- Non-small cell lung cancer (NSCLC): An observed 50% lower risk of metastatic progression
+- Non-small cell lung cancer (NSCLC): Experienced a 50% lower risk of metastatic progression.

-- Breast adenocarcinoma: An observed 43% lower risk
+- Breast adenocarcinoma: Experienced a 43% lower risk.

-- Hepatocellular carcinoma (liver cancer): An observed 38% lower risk
+- Hepatocellular carcinoma (liver cancer): Experienced a 38% lower risk.

-- Colorectal adenocarcinoma: An observed 31% lower risk
+- Colorectal adenocarcinoma: Experienced a 31% lower risk.

 Exploring a Potential Biological Mechanism

-To investigate a possible biological basis for the observed association, the research team utilized data from The Cancer Genome Atlas (TCGA).
-According to their analysis, high expression of the GLP-1 receptor within tumors was associated with a 33% lower risk of death across the seven tumor types studied.
-The association appeared particularly notable in breast cancer, where high GLP-1 receptor expression was linked to a 45% reduction in mortality risk, according to the researchers.
+To find out why this happens, the research team analyzed tumor data from The Cancer Genome Atlas.
+They discovered that patients whose tumors expressed high levels of the GLP-1 receptor had a 33% lower risk of death across all seven cancer types.
+In breast cancer specifically, high receptor expression was linked to a 45% reduction in mortality risk, suggesting the drug might act directly on cancer cells.

 Compare Top Weight Loss Treatments